 Since Soft skill development doesn’t immediately affect their grades, students will inevitably focus on homework and other classroom-based activities in the time that they are spending studying.
 This means that you have to connect with them in ways that are convenient and accessible for them.
 Whether this means adopting creative hours for the career center or the use of video tools such as pre-recorded practice interviewing, students will appreciate the convenience.

 InterviewStream helps students and job-seekers prepare for job interviews by creating a no-pressure environment to practice and review their skills.
-If you’d like to learn more about enriching your mock interview program with video, click here to join a free, no-pressure Product Tour of InterviewStream Prep.
+If you’d like to learn more about enriching your mock interview program with video, click here to request your free demo.